Nag-Nad/Data-Analysis-Projects/README.md

 - 🏠 **3) King County Housing Price Prediction**
   Predicting house prices using regression models and feature engineering

+- 📊 **4) Multi-formatted File Data Analysis**
+Collected and cleaned data from multiple files in different formats, then explored patterns using visualizations.
+Focused on making the data easier to understand and comparing results across sources.

 More projects will be added regularly!

 ---